SpaceXpanse/Whitepaper/README.md

 - Digital IDs and other information, stored in the blockchain
 - Decentralized DNS /derived from Namecoin/ which can serve **.rod** and/or other domains /TBD/

-**SpeXQL**
+**SpeXQL** -  Decentralized blockchain database
 Open source
 Non-profit - Foundation operated
-- Decentralized blockchain database through Decentralized Proof of Stake aka DPoS masternodes and peer-to-peers data miners which can store both platform's data and files /public and private/
+- Implemented through Decentralized Proof of Stake aka DPoS masternodes and peer-to-peers data miners which can store both platform's data and files /public and private/

 **Side Channels**
 Open source